• Skip to primary navigation

 Rolling the Pasta

-As with anything, there are a number of methods for rolling your pasta dough.
-The method you choose will depend on the effort you want to go to and the expense.
-By far the most cost effective method is the rolling pin.
-Everyone will have a rolling pin on hand so there is no additional expense involved in making pasta using this method.
-However, this is very labor intensive.
+As with anything, there are several methods for rolling your pasta dough.
+The method you choose will depend on the effort and expense.
+By far, the most cost-effective method is the rolling pin.
+If you own a rolling pin, there is no additional expense involved in making pasta using this method.
 It is important to laminate the pasta thoroughly at each thickness to ensure the pasta has the necessary strength.
+This is the most labour-intensive method of making pasta.

 Manual Pasta Roller - Avanti

 My first pasta rolling machine was an Avanti manual roller which clamped onto the bench.
 I loved it!
 It worked perfectly and rolled beautiful pasta.
 I would need hubby's help as it required one person to turn the lever and one person to feed the pasta through the machine and out the other side.
-It was a very therapeutic activity, especially with a glass of wine in hand.
+Rolling pasta with a friend can be a very therapeutic activity, especially with a glass of wine in hand.
 The Avanti manual pasta roller was an amazing machine and only cost about $45!

 Electric Pasta Roller

 Recently we upgraded our machine.
 I had tried a friend's electric pasta maker and I knew I wanted one!
 Believe me, this is not a necessity!
 But it is A LOT of fun.
 Even the kids can make pasta now!
-Using an electric pasta maker means that we now make pasta a lot more often.
+Using an electric pasta maker and the Thermomix means pasta making is quicker and made more often.
 Plus, we never buy fettuccine now, homemade is so much easier and nicer.
-The pasta maker I bought is the one shown below.
-I tried to get it locally but no kitchen shop or appliance store stocked them 🙁 You can also use a manual pasta maker but you will need to engage the assistance of an additional set of hands 🙂
+The pasta maker I bought is shown below.
+These appliances are not often available locally as they are a very niche item.

 Subscribe and create more with me on YouTube.

 The main thing to remember is to use plenty of flour and to laminate on each setting 6 - 9 times.
-The first 3 times through the pasta maker the dough is fed in flat.
-The following three passes are made once the dough has been folded in thirds.
+The dough is fed flat the first 3 times through the pasta maker.
+Once the dough has been folded in thirds, the following three passes are made.

 This basic pasta dough can be used for lasagne sheets, ravioli, tortellini, fettucini, or spaghetti.
 The only difference is the way the sheets of pasta are cut.